 Presented by Sarah Montague and James Naughtie.

-Thought for the day with the Rev Tom Butler.
+Thought for the day with Reverend Joel Edwards, the international director of the Micah Challenge.